thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dashd.md

        Use UPnP to map the listening port (default: 0)

   -whitebind=<[permissions@]addr>
-       Bind to given address and whitelist peers connecting to it.
-Use
+       Bind to the given address and add permission flags to the peers connecting to it.
+Use [host]:port notation for IPv6.
+Allowed
-       [host]:port notation for IPv6.
-Allowed permissions are bloomfilter (allow requesting BIP37 filtered blocks and transactions), noban (do not ban for misbehavior), forcerelay (relay transactions that are already in the mempool; implies relay), relay (relay even in -blocksonly mode), and mempool (allow requesting BIP35 mempool contents).
-Specify multiple permissions separated by commas (default: noban,mempool,relay).
+       permissions: bloomfilter (allow requesting BIP37 filtered blocks and transactions), noban (do not ban for misbehavior; implies download), forcerelay (relay transactions that are already in the mempool; implies relay), relay (relay even in -blocksonly mode), mempool (allow requesting BIP35 mempool contents), download (allow getheaders during IBD, no disconnect after maxuploadtarget limit), addr (responses to GETADDR avoid hitting the cache and contain random records with the most up-to-date info).
+Specify multiple permissions separated by commas (default:
+       download,noban,mempool,relay).
 Can be specified multiple times.

   -whitelist=<[permissions@]IP address or network>
-       Whitelist peers connecting from the given IP address (e.g. 1.2.3.4) or CIDR notated network(e.g. 1.2.3.0/24).
-Uses same permissions as -whitebind.
+       Add permission flags to the peers connecting from the given IP address (e.g. 1.2.3.4) or CIDR-notated network (e.g. 1.2.3.0/24).
+Uses the same permissions as -whitebind.
 Can be specified multiple times.
 ```

 ### Indexing options